 - 2. Classes are cell phone-free and laptop-free zones!
 Cell phones and laptops must be off and out of sight for the entire class period (see also the section on calculators and laptop computers).
 Instructors have the right to take off attendance points for using cell phones or laptops during class.
 The same applies to reading newspapers or other activities unrelated to the course. - 3.
 In order to be fair to all students, dates for exams and homework assignments are firm.
 It is very important to take each exam on schedule.
-Missed work may be made up only due to illness with medical documentation or for other unusual (documented) circumstances (see also the section on late homework for policies on late written assignments).
-If you have a university excused absence or a university-scheduled class conflict with uniform examinations please contact your lecturer as soon as possible, at least 10 days before the exam, so that an alternate exam can be arranged for you. - 4.
+Missed work may be made up only due to illness with medical documentation or for other unusual (documented) circumstances (see also the section on late homework).
+If you have a university excused absence or a university-scheduled class conflict with uniform examinations please contact your lecturer as soon as possible, at least 10 days before the exam, so that an alternate exam can be arranged for you.
+No alternate exam will be given more than 8 days after the common hour exam. - 4.
 Academic Honesty: Students are encouraged to work together to understand a problem and to develop a solution.
 However, the solution you submit for credit must be your own work.
 In particular, you should write your solutions to the written assignments independently.
 Copying on exams and usage of books, notes, or communication devices during examinations is not allowed.
 Cheating or plagiarism is a serious offense, and it will not be tolerated.
 Students are responsible for knowing the University policy on cheating. - 5.
 To earn top grade on exam problems and written assignments it is not enough to have the correct answer, but you must also show the correct reasoning. - 6.
-Classes do meet as usual on the days after an exam as well as on Monday and Tuesday of Thanksgiving week.
+Classes do meet as usual on the days after an exam and on Friday before Spring break.
 Attendance rules apply as usual.